0x55/collect_smartctl/README.md

-this is a test file
-add some news
+this project use for collecting smartctl info push to open-falcon agent ,It's a plugin.